Planning-Aware Code Infilling via Horizon-Length Prediction: Related Work

 \textbf{Planning and Lookahead in Language Generation } Standard decoder-only models are trained with next-token prediction and used to sequentially predict one token at a time, conditioned only on past tokens, in an auto-regressive manner.
 One drawback of this paradigm is that models are not aware of future tokens during decoding.
 The token that maximizes the conditional probability at current step may lead to suboptimal continuation, and consequently the model can fail to compose a fluent and sensible generation that meets human requirements.
 Various decoding techniques have been proposed to address the problem through tree search with lookahead heuristics, particularly for constrained generation problems \citep{NeuroLogic, DeAL}.
 While these methods are training-free, they inevitably incur additional cost of inference complexity.

-Apart from those, \cite{multitoken} proposed to predict multiple tokens from a single hidden state during both training and inference, which was shown to achieve stronger performance on coding tasks with no computation overhead.
+Apart from those, \citet{multitoken} proposed to predict multiple tokens from a single hidden state during both training and inference, which was shown to achieve stronger performance on coding tasks with no computation overhead.
 While multi-token prediction enhances models' planning capability within the $n$ tokens predicted together ($n\leq 8$), we argue that with a small $n$, the limited horizon is usually insufficient for planning in the case of infilling as the connection from \fimmid to \fimsuf only happens towards the end of the generation.
-In contrast, \ours adopts a global and arbitrary long horizon over all future tokens by counting the remaining generation budget, which more effectively helps models to close the generation fluently with early planning.
+In contrast, \ours adopts a global and arbitrary long horizon over all future tokens by counting the remaining generation budget, which more effectively helps models to close the generation fluently with early planning\footnote{Please refer to Appendix \S\ref{sec:hlpmtp} for more details.}.